bperez40/Automatic-Power-Box-Tester/README.md

 Originally, the power box tester was intended to be a single board to which you attach connectors to.
 Were it not for the 25 kV ignition, this would be possible.
 However, because we need to keep this seperate from the rest of the electronics and due to time limitations, the setup requires a great deal more complexity and care, so pay heed to this part of the guide.

 Setting up the main board is very straightforward.
 Assemble the board in its entirety.
 There are no minor adjustments required.
 Ideally, this board would be assembled by the PCB manufacturer.
-The connectors are also all assembled with each connection as is with the exception of the pump motor connector.
+The connectors are also all assembled with each connection as is with the exception of the blower motor connector, which I will elaborate on later.
 Each of these connectors have a Mini-Fit Jr. receptacle on one end and a Mini-Fit Jr. panel mount plug on the other end.

 The spark interface board is a supplementary board to the main board.
 It required major adjustments after production, so this is where the complexity comes in.